Restore HyWorks Controller

 -

-After the completion of installation, the new HyWorks Controller will be up and running with configurations as per the backup.
+After installation is complete, the new HyWorks Controller will be up and running with configurations as per the backup.

 -